 - More difficult to clean and open the original windows

 High performance alternatives to secondary glazing

 At Timbawood we offer a number of alternatives to secondary glazing.
 We have successfully fulfilled the strict planning criteria to replace or part replace windows and doors on listed and conservation properties in over 30 planning authorities throughout London and the Home Counties.
-Our elegant, exact-match timber windows and doors are faithful to the originals while offering the latest in modern draught proofing and insulation solutions.

 The range of solutions we offer include: